Is that you?

 Say, I like your comic.
 I'd like to send you a donation/gift!

 Cool!
-I don't accept donations, but if you are motivated by my work to contribute something, please
+If you are motivated by my work to contribute something, please

-see the Donations page for information on contributing to charity in the name of Irregular Webcomic!
+see the Donations page for information on contributing to charity in the name of Irregular Webcomic!, or see my Patreon page for becoming a patron of my work.